What we do

 How we do it

-The Ministry of Natural Resources works collaboratively with a wide variety of partners, environmental organizations, private resource sector industry, fish and game associations, researchers, and other government agencies of all levels, to name just a few.
+The Ministry of Natural Resources and Forestry works collaboratively with a wide variety of partners, environmental organizations, private resource sector industry, fish and game associations, researchers, and other government agencies of all levels, to name just a few.
 Our combined efforts work toward meeting today's needs and at the same time ensuring that natural resources will be available for future generations.

 The ministry uses the best possible science to develop natural resource management policies and standards to fulfil our mandate.
 We conduct science and research activities to add new knowledge to the broader scientific community and help guide decisions about how we manage our resources.